The 33 Best Things to Do in Acadia National Park

 2. Drive the Park Loop Road

-Bended road surrounded by trees in Acadia National Park
+Bended road surrounded by trees on the Park Loop Drive in Acadia National Park

 The 27-mile Park Loop Road is one of the most scenic drives in the U.S and driving this loop is one of the must do things in Acadia National Park.
 You can either drive it in your own vehicle or take the seasonal free Island Explorer Shuttle.
 Route 4 goes along the Park Loop Road.